 Acusis is built on a really cool component, the XMOS XVF3000.
 The XMOS is a single chip that lets us hook up four PDM microphones, USB, and audio output.
 Internally, it has an array of DSPs for running algorithms for beamforming and echo cancellation.

 You can use Acusis out-of-the-box as a really good microphone.
-You can also hack on it yourself by downloading the SDK from XMOS and writing your own code.
-If you’re interested in this, add the XTAG programmer accessory to your pledge.
+You can also hack on it yourself by downloading the SDK from XMOS, writing your own code, and using and XTAG programmer.

 The audio processing is monophonic-only, which is fine for most applications of video conferencing or speech recognition.
-A stereo version may come later if this campaign is successful.
+A stereo version may come later.

 We designed the board to work without an enclosure to maximize the quality of microphone reception.
 There are mounting holes available if you decide to make an enclosure yourself.

 Awhile back we built a voice-controlled application that ran on a Chrome browser in Linux and played podcasts.
 Our normal microphone picked up the podcast audio and fed it back into the speech recognition engine, which was pretty annoying since it filled up our logs with transcriptions of the podcasts.
 With Acusis, only our voices are heard, since the podcast audio output is cancelled by the XMOS DSP.

 We’ve attached Acusis to our wall-mounted video chat system to make our audio communication better.
 We no longer need to yell at the microphone – Acusis hears quite well from across the room.